 Results? (e.g., issues, pass/fails, warnings, confirmations, etc.)

 Inclusion of a conformance assertion made by a reputable, independent, trusted entity (person or organization) would likely increase confidence in conformance.
 Another strong case can be made by supplementing a conformance assertion with a formal conformance test report or similar artifact.
-The MPD catalog schema document provides a c:ConformanceReport element to identify a conformance report if one is present.
+The IEPD catalog schema document provides a c:ConformanceReport element to identify a conformance report if one is present.

 In the future, as NIEM procedures and tools advance, a conformance or quality report and a corresponding certificate may become required artifacts.
 A tool might check conformance and issue the report and certificate together as a digitally signed and hashed artifact that reports conformance, and proves both author and IEPD identity (i.e., that the IEPD is an unaltered copy of the original).
 For now, inclusion of an informal conformance assertion artifact in an IEPD is the only requirement.

-6. Optional MPD Artifacts
+6. Optional IEPD Artifacts

-Aside from the required artifacts, MPD content is relatively flexible.
-A variety of other optional documentation files may be incorporated into an MPD.
+Aside from the required artifacts, IEPD content is relatively flexible.
+A variety of other optional documentation files may be incorporated into an IEPD.
 When applicable, these may include (but are not limited to) files that describe or explain:

 Implementation details (hardware, software, configuration, etc.)